 - Effective in performing automated tests in parallel so that execution across multiple machines and environments can occur

 When it comes to automated testing in banking, start at the very beginning.
-Scoping may not be the most glamorous part of automation testing, but it can be the most effective step in the process.
-It set your team up for success and avoids pitfalls closer to launch.
+Scoping may not be the most glamorous part of automation testing, but it can be the most effective step.
+It sets your team up for success and avoids pitfalls closer to launch.

-The scoping phase is the first step in the testing development process where your team identifies your test objectives as well as the purpose of automated testing.
-Scoping uncovers testing evaluation standards, any required documentation and the stakeholders who need to be involved.
-By defining your goals early, your team can align the key players and resources needed in order to reach success at the end of the automated testing process.
+The scoping phase is the first step in the testing development process, where your team identifies your test objectives and the purpose of automated testing.
+Scoping uncovers testing evaluation standards, any required documentation, and the stakeholders who need to be involved.
+By defining your goals early, your team can align the key players and resources required to reach success at the end of the automated testing process.

 The scoping process for automated software testing for banking applications always reveals the harsh reality of restrictions, be it a limitation of time, resources, cost, or quality.
-And it is important that your team strategizes how to achieve your objectives despite these constraints.
+And your team must strategize how to achieve your objectives despite these constraints.

-Solutions may be hiding within your team’s existing projects, so we recommend a full project review.
-For example, you may discover that a high priority project two months ago has dropped in importance today, allowing for reallocation of resources and budget.
-It may be too risky to cut corners so perhaps outsourcing to a trusted QA testing partner could be a viable solution.
-We recommend asking yourselves these questions to uncover opportunities:
+Solutions may hide within your team’s existing projects, so a full review is recommended.
+For example, you may discover that a high-priority project two months ago has dropped in importance today, allowing for the reallocation of resources and budget.
+It may be too risky to cut corners, so perhaps outsourcing to a trusted QA testing partner could be a viable solution.
+However, ask yourselves these questions to uncover opportunities:

 - Does this project align with your financial institution’s goals?
 If yes, then review the remaining ongoing projects of your team.
-Can you reassign resources from these projects that may not rank as high in importance for your company?
+Can you reassign resources from these projects that may not be highly important for your company?

-4. Establish What Should (& Should Not) Be Automated
+Establish What Should & (Should Not) Be Automated

-Automated testing can be most effective in keeping on track with product delivery and promising a high-quality user experience that continuously protects sensitive data from cyber attacks.
-In turn, manual testing is still required to ensure the quality of your banking software, such as exploratory testing, usability testing and ad-hoc testing.
+Automated testing is most effective in keeping on track with product delivery and promising a high-quality user experience that continuously protects sensitive data from cyber-attacks.
+In turn, manual testing is still required to ensure the quality of your banking software, such as exploratory testing, usability testing, and ad-hoc testing.

 Compile a list of all the tests that need to be performed.
-Then, determine if each test should be manually tested or requires automation.
-If you are still uncertain as to which kind of test to perform, we recommend applying automated testing in banking software for test cases that are:
+Then, determine if each requires manual testing or automation.
+Suppose you are still uncertain as to which kind of test to perform.
+In that case, we recommend applying automated testing in banking software for test cases that are: